Zikinn/totp-worker/README.md

-# TOTP Generator on Worker
+# TOTP Generator on Cloudflare Worker
-Generate TOTP with Cloudflare Worker.
 ---
 ### How to Use:
 1. Use browser: `https://totp.zikin.org/<secret>`